What is the course about?

 When I've finished, what course can I do next?

-Introduction to Python, introduction to machine learning.
+Introduction to Python, introduction to machine learning, algorithms in Python.